Manjummel Boys (soundtrack): Reception

 S. R. Praveen of The Hindu described Shyam's music being "immersive and understated"; he further appreciated Shyam for the placement of the song "Kanmani Anbodu Kadhalan" from Gunaa (1991) at the end of the rescue sequence where it was "so elegantly pulled off that it almost manages to rewrite the memory of the scene in the original".
 Anandu Suresh of The Indian Express wrote that Shyam "elevates the film with compelling background tracks, skillfully evoking a spectrum of emotions".
 Princy Alexander of Manorama Online wrote that the songs and background score "blend well with the film".
 Gopika IS of The Times of India wrote "The background score contributed to some scenes without making it too dramatic."
 Arjun Menon of Rediff.com wrote "Sushin Shyam lifts the film through his synth based score that is reminiscent of the early 2000s [...]
 The score keeps the tonal shifts between the gloomy, sludge filled rescue to the heightened fantasy of the childhood sequences fairly seamless.
 Sushin charts a road map for the emotional journey of the characters without being overly showy."

+In October 2024, Shyam submitted the film's score for consideration in the 67th Grammy Awards under the Best Score Soundtrack for Visual Media category.

+At the Kerala State Film Awards 2024, Vedan won the Best Lyricist award for the song "Kuthanthram".